2dareis2do/five-day-forecast/README.md

 ## Installation

-This app has been devleoped with node js and utilises various npm modules.
+This app has been developed with node js and utilises various npm modules.
 Just be sure to have [Node](http://nodejs.org/) installed first.
 Then simply clone the repo as usual and then use:

     $ npm install